-You’re better off just leaving your money in a savings account if you think you’ll need to access the money anytime soon.
+You’re better off just leaving your money in a high yield savings account, which in my opinion is one of the best investments for young adults if you think you’ll need to access the money anytime soon.
 The interest rate here — if there is one — will be lower, but the CD rate is so low that it doesn’t really matter.
 Plus, some online banks offer rates for savings accounts that often rival the CD rates of the big brick-and-mortar banks.

 Neither of these routes is ideal if you want to have your money grow, but at least the savings account is a safe place you can withdraw from any time.
 It’s also a good place to store an emergency fund.

 Before you start planning for retirement, a vacation or any other big-ticket purchase, consider setting aside the $1,000 to start an emergency fund.
 You never know what might happen, and experts suggest putting aside up to a year’s worth of expenses to save for an emergency.
 This can be an unexpected lay-off, car troubles or medical expenses.

 An emergency fund needs to be easily accessible, so there aren’t many opportunities for investing the money.
 While you may be losing some gains by having the money sit in a savings account, an emergency fund is one of the best investments you can make for yourself.
 You might never end up having to use it, but you’ll definitely want one just in case.